studio-YOLO/editpix-doc/docs/getting-started.md

 // use library
 ```

-You can also choose the version of the library you prefer by specifying it in the URL
+You can also choose the version of the library you prefer by specifying it in the URL:

 ```jsx
 import EditPix from 'https://cdn.jsdelivr.net/npm/editpix@[version]/+esm';
 ```

-## Using with Vue.js
+## Usage in Vue.js

-### Install with npm
+ Installing from `npm`

 ```bash
 npm i editpix
 ```

-### Import and use in your component
+Import and use in your component:

 ```jsx
 <script setup>